nadethoughts/Aetheria/Campaigns/The Cracked Granite/Session Transcripts/TCG - Session 03 - Transcription.md

 21:05.120 --> 21:06.700 yeah

-21:06.720 --> 21:16.020 yeah i'd say again kind of looking at looking at demler's um or jason's like demler's uh skill
+21:06.720 --> 21:16.020 yeah i'd say again kind of looking at looking at Demlor's um or jason's like Demlor's uh skill

 21:16.020 --> 21:23.720 feats around um climbing and that kind of thing like he could easily kind of set something up for